DXPortugal/IoTLabs/content/labs-setting-up-your-rpi.md

 3. Use the dropdown list to make *Device Type* = **Raspberry Pi 2 & 3**.
 4. Select **Windows 10 IoT Core**.
 4. Select the microSD card in the *Drive* dropdown list.
+5. If you're using a wireless connection, make sure your development computer is alread in the wireless network.
+If so you shoud have it listed in the Wi-Fi Network connections.
+Select the one you want.*
-5. Check the box for *I accept the software license terms* (of course you have already read them).
+6. Check the box for *I accept the software license terms* (of course you have already read them).
-6. Click the **Download and install** button.
+7. Click the **Download and install** button.

+> *If no wi-fi connection shows up, don't worry: we'll configure the wi-fi with a wired connection, afterwards.

 ![Download and install](/images/labs-windows10-iot-core-dashboard-setup-new-device.png)